sjb9774/nubot/README.md

 * !types Returns a given pokemon's types

-* !moves Returns the levels at which a given pokemon learns moves for a given generation
+* !moves Returns the levels at which a given pokemon learns moves for a given game
-  * Usage: To get the levels at which Bulbasaur learns moves in Gen 1: "!moves Bulbasaur +1" or "!moves Bulbasaur +red"
+  * Usage: To get the levels at which Bulbasaur learns moves in Gen 1 Red: "!moves Bulbasaur +red"
   * Uses pokeapi.co for data

 Testing